Alocasia brisbanensis: Inflorescence

 The peduncle is just about as long as the petioles.
 The spathe is around 25 cm long, confined around a third of the length from the base, and is pointed at the tip and open by one side.
 The limb is ovate to lanceolate, spoon-like (seldom crooked), generally green, which wilts away.
 The spadix is somewhat shorter than the spathe, dwindling, and is extremely fragrant.
 Male flowers are typically straight with up to 40 consolidated anthers.
 There is a distinct flowering peak in December and January, though there are flowering and fruiting collections from all months, except the winter.

 The pollen is white or translucent, and the stigma is three-lobed.
 The perfumed, summer flowers are greenish-cream in colour, and similar to an arum lily.
-The ovoid, 8–15 mm long red fruits, wwith a pink or red pericarp, follow the flowering.
+The ovoid, 8–15 mm long red fruits, with a pink or red pericarp, follow the flowering.
 Fruits split open lengthwise when mature.
-Seeds are one or two per fruit, about 6-7 mm long.
+Seeds are one or two per fruit, about 6–7 mm long.
 The embryo is about 5 mm long.
 Ovary is pale green, and female zone contains 120 pistils.

-Fruit is eaten by Lewin's honeyeaters, Regent Bowerbirds, Brush-turkeys, Eastern Water Dragons and Victoria's Riflebirds.
+Fruit is eaten by Lewin's honeyeaters, regent bowerbirds, brush-turkeys, eastern water dragons and Victoria's riflebirds.